tor-jorgen/simpleinvoice-server/README.md

 |                               | `APP_BUILD_CONTEXT`         | `../simpleinvoice-app`                   | The path to the simple invoice App, relative to Simple Invoice Server rootdirectory.
 You don't have to set this if you only run the backend                               |
 |                               | `APP_BUILD_DOCKERFILE`      | `Dockerfile`                             | The name of the Dockerfile used to build the Simple Invoice App Docker image.
 You don't have to set this if you only run the backend                                      |

+Note that the address to `localhost` is `host.docker.internal` inside Docker.
+This is a special DNS name that resolves to the internal IP address of the host.

-Set the environment variables in a `.env` file in the project root directory.
+To configure the system, create a `.env` file in the project root directory, and add environment variables to it.
 This file is used when running the system in Docker.
-E.g.:
+Below is a typical `.env` file:

 `````properties
 DB_PASSWORD=ef87bd37-cec4-4e5d-93c9-1e5eb56acda3